FullStack-HY/FullStack-Hy.github.io/src/content/3/en/part3c.md

 app.use(errorHandler)
 ```

 The error handler checks if the error is a <i>CastError</i> exception, in which case we know that the error was caused by an invalid object id for Mongo.
-In this situation the error handler will send a response to the browser with the response object passed as a parameter.
+In this situation, the error handler will send a response to the browser with the response object passed as a parameter.
 In all other error situations, the middleware passes the error forward to the default Express error handler.

-Note that the error handling middleware has to be the last loaded middleware!
+Note that the error-handling middleware has to be the last loaded middleware!

 ### The order of middleware loading

 The execution order of middleware is the same as the order that they are loaded into express with the _app.use_ function.
-For this reason it is important to be careful when defining middleware.
+For this reason, it is important to be careful when defining middleware.

 The correct order is the following: